Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

       Field: orderOfTopicPromotionEnvsList

-- Request Topics Environments List
+- Request topics Environments List

   Define a set of environments for which Apache Kafka topics can be requested directly.
 Other environments cannot be requested